abinit/homebrew-tap/README.md

 brew install --cask qagate
 ```
 The app will directly appear in the launcher.
-> Note: if macOS complains because `qAgate` is from an unidentified developer, [allow it in the MacOS settings](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).
+> **Note**: if macOS complains because `qAgate` is from an unidentified developer, [allow it in the MacOS settings](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).
+> If macOS reports that the app is damaged, type `sudo spctl --master-disable` in a terminal and select _Anywhere_ In `Settings/Privacy & Security/Security` (see [this](https://osxdaily.com/2022/11/17/allow-apps-downloaded-open-anywhere-macos/)).

 ## Building bottles
 *This section is for the* `abinit maintainers`*...*